chenxingqiang/YiRage/docs/transpiler/nki_transpiler.md

 # The NKI Transpiler

-## Introduction to Mirage's NKI Transpiler
+## Introduction to YiRage's NKI Transpiler

 The NKI Transpiler transpiles a muGraph into a NKI program.
 To cope with the layout requirements of the Trainium devices (i.e., each tensor in sbuf is associated with a partition dim and a free dim), the transpiler requires that only the last two dimensions of a stensor can be of size larger than 1, and all other dimensions must be equal to 1.
 Meanwhile, the inputs and outputs to NKI APIs are ``tiles'', which are tensors whose first dimension is the partition dim.
 Based on these constraints, we imply the following assumptions when transpiling a muGraph to a NKI program: